FG-Unofficial-Developers-Guild/FG-Aura-Effect/README.md

 It works with the 3.5E, 4E, 5E, PFRPG, and PFRPG2 rulesets.

 Users might also want to use [GKEnialb](https://www.fantasygrounds.com/forums/member.php?70614-GKEnialb)'s [Token Height Indicator](https://www.fantasygrounds.com/forums/showthread.php?66566-5E-Token-Height-Indicator) which makes the auras height-aware.
-Unfortuantely, some users are seeing some issues with script errors when using this pairing.

 This extension is not fully compatible with SilentRuin's [Polymorphism Extension](https://www.fantasygrounds.com/forums/showthread.php?61009).
 It seems that [when concentration on polymorph is broken, a script error is triggered](https://www.fantasygrounds.com/forums/showthread.php?57417-5E-Aura-Effects&p=607915&viewfull=1#post607915) in SilentRuin's code.
 If you can repeatedly trigger this error, please pass along clear instructions so I can fix the issue (thus far I have not been able to reproduce the issue).